usgs/pestpp/README.md

 ## Dependencies

 Much work has been done to avoid additional external dependencies in PEST++.
-As currently designed, the project is fully self-contained and statically linked. ``lapack`` and ``blas`` are also required - these are included with the intel fortran compiler; those using gcc will need to have these libraries available.
+As currently designed, the project is fully self-contained and statically linked.

 # optional ``++`` arguments